celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 }
 ```

-and instead of passing it manually to `EvaluatorLogicConf.createConf` you may just define file `classA`
+Instead of passing it manually to `EvaluatorLogicConf.createConf`, you can just
-in directory `META-INF/services/com.celadari.jsonlogicscala.evaluate.EvaluatorValueLogic/`
+the define file `classA` in the directory `META-INF/services/com.celadari.jsonlogicscala.evaluate.EvaluatorValueLogic/`

 ```properties
 className=com.myownpackage.evaluators.EvaluatorValueLogicClassA